The IAFOR Documentary Photography Award is currently accepting submissions.

 The IAFOR Documentary Photography Award expects all participants to act in accordance with the guidelines of professional conduct as specified in the IFJ Declaration of Principles on the Conduct of Journalists.

 Each applicant may submit 10 to 20 images related to the award theme, either in the form of a photo-essay or as a collection of single images.

-Applicants must be younger than 31 years old on June 1, 2016 OR enrolled in part-time or full time education on June 1, 2016 (proof may be required).
+Applicants must be younger than 31 years old on June 1, 2017 OR enrolled in part-time or full-time education on June 1, 2017 (proof may be required).

-The majority of images should have been made in 2015-2016.
-However, at the discretion of the judges, images made earlier than 2015 will be allowed if they form part of a photo-essay continued in 2015-2016.
+The majority of images should have been made during 2016-2017.
+However, at the discretion of the judges, images made earlier than 2016 will be allowed if they form part of a photo-essay continued during 2016-2017.

 Photographs must be submitted via the online submission system on the submission page.
 A username and password are required to enter the award.
 Once you have completed the registration process, you will be sent a confirmation email.

 We accept high-quality scanned images of non-digital photographs.
-We do not, however, accept hard copies (prints) of photographs.
+We do not accept hard copies (prints) of photographs.